rei-root/Labwc-config/README.md

 ## Set wallpaper

-To change the wallpaper, simply replace the path to it in the file /labwc/autostart "swaybg -i /home/robert/Pictures/retro/retro_walpaper.jpg -m fill &" with the path to your wallpaper
+The default path swww uses to look for my wallpapers is ~/Pictures/Wallpaper/.
+You can create the desired folder or change the current one to your own in the script at ~/.config/labwc/scripts/wallpaper-select.sh

 ---